iwmspy/SVR-PK/README.md

 ## 2. Screen reactants and combine by generated models

-Reactant screening procedure.
+Reactant screening.

 ```
 python reactant_screening.py -c [your_config_file].json
 ```

-Our results can be replicated by this json file.
+Our results in the paper can be reproduced by setting the following json file.

 * <code>chembl_config_for_screening_1k.json</code>: Reactant pair screening (sample 1k reactants for each, just for rate measurement)
 * <code>chembl_config_for_screening_10k.json</code>: Reactant pair screening (sample 10k reactants for each, just for rate measurement)
 * <code>chembl_config_for_screening_100k.json</code>: Reactant pair screening (sample 100k reactant for each)

-If you want to obtain reactant pairs from your own reactant file, <code>heavy_atom_count</code> (number of heavy atoms of compound, easily calculated by RDKit) should be contained in your own reactant file.
+If you want to obtain reactant pairs from your own reactant file, the <code>heavy_atom_count</code> (number of heavy atoms of compound, easily calculated by RDKit) column should be contained in your own reactant file.

-## 3. Method for comparison
+## 3. Methods for comparison
 Thompson sampling was used as the comparison method (https://pubs.acs.org/doi/10.1021/acs.jcim.3c01790).

 The comparison method can be run by following command.